roderick-bishop11/roderick-bishop11/IndividualDevelopmentPlans/professional/2024-idp_professional.md

   - Deployment
   - Using CLI's & other tools

-While my learning in this area was substantial, my delivery was not.
-Mid-year project deprecation was a team choice and my second application not being delivered by Q4 is not necessarily a negative but should not be counted as a positive agains this goal.

 - **Security:**  ![security_progress](https://geps.dev/progress/15)
   - Completed work relating to request authentication; tokens, goProxy, enterprise secret practices etc.
   - Completed some work around remediating security vulnerabilites and the tooling to help with that.